 - Even having a shower can be made more efficient.
 There are now a variety of water efficient shower heads on the market, not great if you have an electric shower, but if you don’t, what these shower heads do is control the water flow without having a noticeable impact on water pressure.

-- Install a dual flush device to your toilet which could save as much as 50% on the amount of water used during flush.
+- Install a dual flush device to your toilet.
+This will save as much as 50% on the amount of water used during flush.
 Alternatively adding a hippo or save-a-flush tool into your cistern can save between 1-3 litres of water per flush.
 Definitely worth pursuing!

 - Checking your taps for leakages may seem like common sense but it is overlooked.
-Either tighten taps that are effected or consider purchase a new one.
+Either tighten taps that are effected or consider purchasing a new one.

 Switch It Off

 As with other rooms in the house, make sure to switch lights off when leaving.
 Encourage other household members to do the same – maybe a friendly reminder on the door?
 Remember to unplug devices when not in, this will help prevent the so called ‘vampire drain’ of energy.
-Try to use bathroom gadgets that can be operated from the mains as this uses electricity more efficiently than battery powered devices, however if you do have battery powered items, do not leave them plugged in and we recommend letting them go empty every so often before you charge them up.
+Try to use bathroom gadgets that can be operated from the mains.
+This uses electricity more efficiently than battery powered devices.
+However if you do have battery powered items do not leave them plugged in.
+We recommend letting them go empty every so often before you charge them up.

 Heat Your Water Correctly

 It is easy to take the hot water that flows freely from our taps for granted.
 How that water is heated also has a bearing on your home’s energy consumption.
 To ensure that no energy is lost through the heating process, take these basic precautions: